slviajero/tinybasic/examples/00tutorial/README.md

 calcs.bas: WHILE and WEND, SWITCH CASE SWEND, @S with READ and DATA, VAL

 tinybasic.bas: VAL and the @V construct.
 The MS string compatibility functions MID, RIGHT, LEFT.
-Needs V2.0
+Needs V2.0.

+nullbuffer.bas: PRINT to stream &0, INPUT from it.

+euler.bas: Multiline functions with DEF FN and FEND, WHILE WEND, READ DATA handling with @S